horychen/horychen.github.io/_posts/2019-07-01-Voltage_Rating_Number_Turns.md

 > Beginning of Detour.

 Okay, here, let’s make a mistake as an example.
-Take a look at the figure below, the turns of a coil is correctly set to $2=z_q/2$, where 2 means double layer.
+Take a look at the figure below, the turns of a coil is correctly set to $2=z_q/2$, where /2 means double layer.
 What will happen if we set this to $4=z_Q$?
 This is a common mistake I believe newbie may make.

 ![1562126531528](/assets/images/1562126531528.png)

 The consequence is that, according to the FEA analysis, this air gap flux density value is 0.85 T > 0.6 T. This is difficult to debug because newbie may think that the prototype design is suggested from the results of optimization, who is basically a bastard so its last name can be either Snow or Sand according to the birth place.
+In other words, he believes it is normal that the air gap flux density can be different than 0.6 T.

 ![1562123144178](/assets/images/1562123144178.png)